pubkey/rxdb/docs-src/docs/rx-storage-memory-synced.md

 ```

-## Comparison with the LokiJS RxStorage

-The [LokiJS RxStorage](./rx-storage-lokijs.md) also loads the whole database state into the memory to improve operation time.
-In comparison to LokiJS, the `Memory Synced` RxStorage has many improvements and performance optimizations to reduce initial load time.
-Also it uses replication instead of the leader election to handle multi-tab usage.
-This alone decreases the initial page load by about 200 milliseconds.

 ## Replication and Migration with the memory-synced storage

 The memory-synced storage itself does not support replication and migration.
 Instead you have to replicate the underlying parent storage.